corrections-and-exercises/react-quiz-01/README.md

 ### Topics

 - create a component called <Topics/>
-- import the topics-array from "services/data.js" and pass it to the <Topics/> component.
-It should look something like this: topics={topics}
+- this component should accept a prop called "topics". it should be an array of strings: `<Topics topics={["react", "express", "postgres"]} />`
-- the component should display each topic as list item in a list
+- the component should display each topic as link in a list
 - when no topics are passed in the component should display the text "no topics available"

 ### Counter